arshiyaazim/AlAqsaHRM/README.md

 ### Prerequisites

-- Python 3.6+
+- Python 3.6 to 3.13.3 (fully compatible with latest Python versions)
 - Flask and dependencies
-- Web browser with location services
+- Web browser with location services and GPS capabilities
+- Internet connection for Google Maps integration

 ### Installation